collections / special projects

 How do you feel after being among the trees?
 Research shows that spending time in forests and other natural environments supports healing and a sense of well-being.
 In Japan, it's called 'shinrin yoko', which translates to 'forest bathing'.
 This collection is inspired by the need to spend time in nature and the change that can be felt in yourself after being 'Among the trees'.

-During the spring of 2018 I was committed by the Art Gallery of Sudbury to create a large scale map of the LaCloche area to accompany the exhibit ‘Through the Camera Lens: LaCloche 1900-1950.
+During the spring of 2018 I was commissioned by the Art Gallery of Sudbury to create a large scale map of the LaCloche area to accompany the exhibit ‘Through the Camera Lens: LaCloche 1900-1950.
 The finished map measured approximately 5 x 7 feet and included lakes, towns, geographical features, and noted where the railway once ran from Espanola to Little Current.

 a map for me / espanola fibre arts festival

-A project where children, their parents, and Grandparents explore the idea of maps as something to connect to rather than to use them to get from point A to B. Participants were encouraged to create a map of a place that was special to them.
+A project where children, their parents, and Grandparents explored the idea of maps as something to connect to rather than to use them to get from point A to B. Participants were encouraged to create a map of a place that was special to them.
 These maps where then scanned and printed on fabric, then embellished with stitches and buttons.
 Special thank-you to Art of Where for sponsoring this project.

 Probably my favourite thing to paint, I am drawn to painting what I know and love.
 Mainly inspired by Northern Ontario, sometimes I dream of the places I've lived and wake up inspired to bring that image to life.